 “The best part about volunteering for VisAbility and Guide Dogs WA is the dogs!
 Having a dog nearby makes me smile.
 The clients are also a highlight, as I just love to help people.
 It’s given me a reason to get up.” – June, volunteer since 2014.

-- You can volunteer as a Puppy Raiser, and have the pleasure of raising a future Guide Dog from the time when they’re just a puppy, up until they’re approximately 16-18 months of age.
+Volunteer as a Puppy Raiser and have the pleasure of raising a future Guide Dog from the time when they’re just a puppy, up until they’re approximately 16-18 months of age.

-- You can also volunteer for the Mini Dog program as a collector or placer to raise funds for the Guide Dog program, or take part in routine maintenance of the Mini and Model Dogs.
+Volunteer for the Mini Dog program as a collector or placer to raise funds for the Guide Dog program, or take part in routine maintenance of the Mini and Model Dogs.
+Read the Mini Dogs volunteer job description here.

 Are there any other positions available?